ioBroker/ioBroker.docs/docs/en/basics/README.md

 Therefore, only those adapters that are required for the individual needs have to be installed in an installation.
 This saves storage space and computing power.

 So-called ***instances*** are created for each adapter.
 These are the "working versions" of the adapters.
-Depending on the adapter, any number of instances can be created to delimit different subsystems or different areas of responsibility.
+Depending on the adapter, any number of instances can be created in order to separate different subsystems or different task areas from one another.

 The corresponding configuration takes place in these instances.